farzher/clipman/README.md

 ![](https://i.imgur.com/gLrmKk0.png)

 # Building from source
-This will fail to build because it's missing my `modules/` folder. but you probably don't have the compiler for this language anyway
+This will fail to build because it's missing my `modules/` folder. but you probably don't have the compiler anyway